 This Honey Walnut Pie starts with perfectly toasted walnuts, combined with a creamed butter and honey mixture, then baked inside a buttery flaky crust.
-It's delicious served as is, or with a big pile of whipped cream.
+It's delicious served as is, or with a big pile of whipped cream or ice cream.

 Pie Crust Options

 If you wanted something a bit more sweet, this Pâte Sucrée (Sweet Pie Crust) will work well, too.

 You'll only need 1 pie crust here, and most of the above recipes yield two.
 You can either halve the recipe or put the other pie crust in the freezer for a future pie.

 If you are making a homemade pie crust, I always suggest making it ahead of time, by a day.
 Check out this extensive recipe for the pie crust for more information.

 How to Make Walnut Pie